 Alternate your activities.
 Work low-impact activities into your routine.

-If you’re a woman, be sure to get enough calcium.
-Ask your doctor about supplements.
+If you’re a woman, be sure to get enough calcium and vitamin D. Ask your doctor about supplements.

 Be sure your shoes are right for the activity you’re doing.
 Don’t wear shoes that are worn out.